1992 World Snooker Championship: First round

+The first round took place between 18 and 23 April, each match played over two sessions as the best of 19 frames.
 Debutants at the Crucible this year were Nigel Bond, Peter Ebdon, Jason Ferguson, Mark Johnston-Allen, Stephen Murphy, Mick Price, Chris Small, and James Wattana.
 The 10–0 win by defending champion John Parrott over Eddie Charlton in the first round was the first-ever in Crucible history.
 There would not be another whitewash until Shaun Murphy's 10–0 defeat of Luo Honghao in 2019.
-Tony Knowles established a 4-0 lead against Mark Johnston-Allen and despite losing the nxt three frames, won the match 10-4.
+Tony Knowles established a 4–0 lead against Johnston-Allen and despite losing the next three frames, won the match 10–4.
+Price eliminated 1985 champion Dennis Taylor 10–6.
+When Taylor was 4–5 behind, referee Len Ganley called five shots in succession, which Taylor said afterwards was "the turning point ...
+There was no way I was trying to miss the red."
 Mike Hallett lost his place in the top 16 of the rankings as a result of his 8–10 defeat by Alan McManus.